-- A The warrants and contributed surplus as at December 31, 2010 under Canadian GAAP were restated to reflect an error in the recording of expired warrants.
+A The warrants and contributed surplus as at December 31, 2010 under Canadian GAAP were restated to reflect an error in the recording of expired warrants.
 Expired warrants with a value of \$358,763 were incorrectly recorded as outstanding resulting in a \$358,763 overstatement of warrants and a \$358,763 understatement of contributed surplus.
-As a result of the restatement, warrants have decreased by \$358,763 and contributed surplus has increased by \$358,763. - B The warrants, capital stock and deficit as at December 31, 2010 under Canadian GAAP were restated to reflect an error in the calculation of the fair value of the 6,515,000 outstanding warrants.
+As a result of the restatement, warrants have decreased by \$358,763 and contributed surplus has increased by \$358,763.

+The warrants, capital stock and deficit as at December 31, 2010 under Canadian GAAP were restated to reflect an error in the calculation of the fair value of the 6,515,000 outstanding warrants.
 The error resulted in a \$153,864 overstatement of warrants, \$176,718 understatement of capital stock and \$22,854 understatement of deficit.
 The fair value of the warrants was estimated on their grant date using the Black Scholes option pricing model with the following assumptions: expected dividend yield of 0%; expected volatility of 100%; risk free interest rates of 1.75% to 2.63%; and expected lives of 2-5 years.
 The assumption of 100% for expected volatility was incorrect as it was not reflective of the actual volatility of 187%.
 The fair value of the warrants was subsequently recalculated using the actual volatility of 187%, increasing the fair value of the warrants.
-For the 6,000,000 warrants that were issued in conjunction with shares, the proceeds received for the shares and warrants are allocated to the shares and warrants based their relative fair values at the issuance date.
-For the 515,000 warrants that were issued in conjunction with convertible loans, the fair value was recorded as debt extension fee expense.
-As a result of the fair value adjustment to reflect actual volatility and the adjustment to correctly allocate proceeds from the shares and corresponding warrants using relative fair values, capital stock as at December 31, 2010 was increased by \$176,718 for warrants issued in conjunction with shares, deficit at December 31, 2010 was increased by \$22,854 for warrants issued in conjunction with convertible loans and warrants were reduced by \$153,864.
+For the 6,000,000 warrants that were issued in conjunction with convertible loans, the fair value was recorded as debt extension fee expense.
+As a result of the fair value adjustment to reflect actual volatility and the adjustment to correctly allocate proceeds from the shares and corresponding warrants using relative fair values, capital stock as at December 31, 2010 was increased by \$176,718 for warrants issued in conjunction with shares, deficit at December 31, 2010 was increased by \$176,718 for warrants warrants were reduced by \$153,864.